 It looks like an onion chive but tastes more like garlic.
-Garlic chives in the garden are also often referred to as Chinese chives plant and as such were first recorded between 4,000-5,000 years ago in China.
+Garlic chives in the garden are also often referred to as Chinese chives plants and as such was first recorded between 4,000-5,000 years ago in China.
 So, what are garlic chives and how do they differ from ordinary garden chives?

 What are Garlic Chives?

 Its scientific name of Allium tuberosum is indicative of its oniony roots and falls among the family Liliaceae.
 Unlike onions or other types of garlic, however, the fibrous bulb is not edible but is grown rather for its flowers and stems.
 It is easy to differentiate between onion chives and garlic chives.
 Garlic chives have a flat, grass-like leaf, not a hollow one as do onion chives.
 They grow between 12 to 15 inches (30.5 to 38 cm.) tall.
 Garlic chives make a lovely flower in a border planting or container garden and work well in the herb garden.
 They can be planted along a path or as a dense ground cover too.
 The small, star-shaped flowers are usually cream-colored and born on sturdy stems in June.
 The flowers can be eaten or dried and made into floral arrangements.
 The seed heads are also often used in everlasting arrangements or can be allowed to remain and drop seeds for continual reseeding.
 Growing garlic chives are usually cultivated for culinary uses such as in herbal vinegars, salads, soups, soft cheeses, compound butters, and grilled meat.
 Of course, its ornamental properties are nothing to sneeze at, and, it attracts butterflies.